benfrick/docs-portfolio/src/doc/commerce/checkout/use-carts.md

 To create the cart, execute a request to the [Create or Update a Cart by Cart ID](https://developer.niketech.com/docs/projects/Carts%20V2?tab=api#cart-operations-create-or-update-a-cart-by-cart-id-put){:target="new-tab"} or [Create or Update a Cart by Filter Criteria](https://developer.niketech.com/docs/projects/Carts%20V2?tab=api#cart-operations-create-or-update-a-cart-by-filter-criteria-put){:target="new-tab"} endpoint.

 >**TIP:** A cart is owned by one consumer (member, guest, or employee) who must be authenticated.
-If an attempt is made to manage a cart when no, or incorrect, authentication is provided, an error will be returned by the Carts API.
+If an attempt is made to manage a cart when no, or incorrect, authentication is provided, the Carts API returns an error response.
+See [Authorization](https://developer.niketech.com/commerce-docs/doc/getting-started/using-nike-apis.html#authorization){:target="new"} for more information.

-Sample [Create or Update a Cart by Cart ID](https://developer.niketech.com/docs/projects/Carts%20V2?tab=api#cart-operations-create-or-update-a-cart-by-cart-id-put){:target="new-tab"} request URI:
+Sample [Create or Update a Cart by Cart ID](https://developer.niketech.com/docs/projects/Carts%20V2?tab=api#cart-operations-create-or-update-a-cart-by-cart-id-put){:target="new-tab"} PUT request URI:
 ```
 https://api.nike.com/buy/carts/v2/61bc115b-16e5-43b5-bcaf-dd6168c543f8
 ```

-If you successfully create the cart, you will get product pricing and, if the consumer is a member who has saved a shipping address, you will get their default shipping address and recipient (i.e. contact) info from their Nike profile.
+When you successfully create the cart, the response contains product pricing.
+If the consumer is a member who has saved a shipping address, the response contains their recipient (contact) information and default shipping address from their Nike profile.

 ### Step 2: Get a Cart

-Now that the cart has been created, you can display the cart to the consumer, for example if they continue shopping and then later want to see the cart details again.
+Now that the cart is created, you can display the cart to the consumer.
+This allows the consumer to continue shopping and view the cart details again later.

 To get a cart, you have a few options depending on what information you need: